AntoineJT/dos-games-steam-launchers/README.md

 [![Build](https://github.com/AntoineJT/dos-games-steam-launchers/actions/workflows/main.yml/badge.svg)](https://github.com/AntoineJT/dos-games-steam-launchers/actions/workflows/main.yml)

-*This was first called BloodGDX Steam
-Launcher and used to support only
-BloodGDX*

 Just a simple collection of minimal C programs to launch some old DOS games from Steam using source ports instead